-A: Council has actively considered the relocation of Councils Administration Offices from Tavistock St since 2001, and this proposed relocation was originally supported by a cost-benefit analysis undertaken in 2001.
-The relocation has been further supported by a number of important developments, namely:
+A: Council has actively considered the relocation of Council's administration offices from Tavistock Street since 2001, and this proposed relocation was originally supported by a cost-benefit analysis undertaken in 2001.
+The relocation has been further supported by several important developments, namely:

-- The amalgamation of Hervey Bay City Council, Tiaro Shire Council, Woocoo Shire Council and Maryborough City Council - Significant growth within the Region since 2001 and post amalgamation - Council is currently leasing commercial office space within the City Centre due to the shortage of office accommodation - Ongoing hire costs associated with training and workshop facilities, which aren't available in Councils current buildings - The identification of the need for additional space to house a local Disaster Resilience Centre - Building more offices in a residential suburb doesn't help revitalise the Hervey Bay City Centre, it doesn't deal with the fact that our current library is not big enough for our growing population, nor would it provide for the university to expand. - The ability of the new civic centre to be a catalyst to stimulate further commercial activity in the city centre.
+- The amalgamation of Hervey Bay City Council, Tiaro Shire Council, Woocoo Shire Council and Maryborough City Council - Significant growth within the Region since 2001 and post amalgamation - Council is currently leasing commercial office space within the City Centre due to the shortage of office accommodation - Ongoing hire costs associated with training and workshop facilities, which aren't available in Council's current buildings - The identification of the need for additional space to house a local Disaster Resilience Centre - Building more offices in a residential suburb doesn't help revitalise the Hervey Bay City Centre, it doesn't deal with the fact that our current library is not big enough for our growing population, nor would it provide for the university to expand. - The ability of the new civic centre to be a catalyst to stimulate further commercial activity in the city centre.
 This is a once in a generation opportunity to reshape our city centre in Hervey Bay, to create jobs, and to drive economic growth and investment.

-Q: What facilities will the new Council Civic Centre accommodate?
+Q: What facilities will the new Council Administration Centre accommodate?

-A: It will incorporate Councils Disaster Resilience Centre functionality, core community service delivery functions, a Customer Service Centre, several large meeting spaces available to the public, which will also occasionally double as Council Chambers on roll-in roll-out basis, and associated public facilities.

-More than three-quarters of the new building is dedicated to community space.
+A: It will incorporate Council's Disaster Resilience Centre functionality, core community service delivery functions, a Customer Service Centre, several large meeting spaces available to the public, which will also occasionally double as Council Chambers for Council meetings on a roll-in roll-out basis, and other associated public facilities.
+More than three quarters of the development Is dedicated to community space.